Sohei Kamiya: Sanseitō era

-In 2019, Kamiya launched an online political organization "Political party DIY" (政党DIY (Do It Yourself), Seitō DIY), with a conservative YouTuber KAZUYA (jp) and political analyst Yūya Watase (jp).
-A year later in March 2020, he formed the political party "Sanseitō" alongside Manabu Matsuda (jp), a former finance bureaucrat, Yūya Watase, Kazuya and Jōichiro Shinohara (jp), a former Japanese Communist Party member, and assumed the position of Secretary General.
+In 2019, Kamiya launched an online political organization "Political party DIY" (政党DIY (Do It Yourself), Seitō DIY), with a conservative YouTuber KAZUYA and political analyst Yūya Watase.
+A year later in March 2020, he formed the political party "Sanseitō" alongside Manabu Matsuda, a former finance bureaucrat, Yūya Watase, Kazuya and Jōichiro Shinohara, a former Japanese Communist Party member, and assumed the position of Secretary General.
 (Note: Later, an internal dispute arose between Shinohara, who continued to claim that the US presidential election in which Donald Trump lost was a "rigged election," and Kazuya and Watase, who were skeptical of the conspiracy theory.
 Kazuya insisted, "Don't tolerate conspiracy theories, because they will only spread lies," but, resulting in all three of them leaving Sanseitō in 2021.
 According to Mitsuru Kurayama (jp), a collaborator with ChGrandStrategy, after that, Kamiya said to him that the party would not gain widespread support unless it was more tolerant of conspiracy theories, spiritualism, and network marketing.
 Kurayama views this Kamiya's decision to go in that direction, as a cause of succeed to building a strong support base.)

 On 10 July 2022, Kamiya filed his candidacy for the 2022 House of Councillors election for the Proportional Representation Block and was elected.
 He was inaugurated on 26 July 2022.

 On 30 January 2023, five senior members of Sanseitō, including Kamiya, were sued by the NHK Party on the grounds of fraud.
 At a speech held in Shimonoseki on January 31, 2023, Kamiya criticized the NHK Party, claiming that "The NHK Party has executives who have ties to radical leftist groups and anti-Japan forces."
 In response, the NHK Party filed another lawsuit on 2 February 2023, claiming 100 million yen in damages against the Sanseitō and Kamiya.